 I plead guilty (too often for my liking), of being the parent believing I knew what was best for my teenage children.
 ‘Do what I say, not what I do’, and not willing to listen to their point of view.
 We mean well, and we parent the way we were parented, but that doesn’t mean it’s effective.
 Ask questions about their feelings.
 Listen.
 Be patient.
 Be accepting.
 Be non-judgmental.
 Give them space.
 Let your children know they are loved.

-Bullying and abuse is about power and control, making ourselves feel better by making others feel worse or less-than.
-It happens everyday, everywhere, and has serious consequences for all involved.
+Bullying and abuse are about power and control, making ourselves feel better by making others feel worse or less-than.
+It happens every day, everywhere, and has serious consequences for all involved.
 Watch for it in others.
 Watch for it in yourself.
 It can be subtle.